esminc/seory/README.md

 end
 ```

-Then we can use seory in your application.
+Then we can use seory in your application.[TODO]
 ```ruby
 module ApplicationHelper